Chemical selection and screening | Restricted chemicals | Chemical handling

 China published its own set of production requirements: the China Management Methods for Controlling Pollution by Electronic Information Products (China RoHS).
 Although our components are not required to meet China RoHS labeling requirements (which apply primarily to end-equipment manufacturers), we changed our shipping labels and provided additional information to our customers so they can more easily meet their compliance needs.

 Long before legislation required such measures, TI led the industry in developing lead (Pb)-free alternatives for products.
 We introduced our first Pb-free alternative, a nickel-palladium finish, in 1989.
 We completed most component conversions well ahead of the EU RoHS deadline.
 For products not identified for conversion, we work with customers to find suitable RoHS2-compliant or other green solutions.

 Although most of our customers have shifted to using Pb-free products, we continue to manufacture a few products that contain lead for those who require it.

 Upon request, we can often provide certification and analytical data from our suppliers to support their verification of the material content in our products.

-TI’s green-defined integrated circuit products address environmental concerns even beyond the scope of existing regulations and do meet low-halogen requirements.
-TI defines “green” to mean lead-free; RoHS-compliant; and free of chlorine, bromine and antimony trioxide-based flame retardants.
-Our “Halogens, Chlorine and Bromine: Concentration in TI’s ‘Green’ Devices” document explains the thresholds for brominated flame retardants and chlorinated flame retardants, as well as other standards.
+We define green to mean Pb-free; RoHS-compliant; and free of chlorine, bromine and antimony trioxide-based flame retardants.
+Our "Halogens, Chlorine and Bromine: Concentration in TI's 'Green' Devices" document explains the thresholds for BFRs and CFRs.

-TI completed the majority of its conversion to green compounds in 2005.
+We completed the majority of our conversion to green compounds in 2005.
 Today, more than 90 percent of the semiconductor products we ship are considered green (and meet low-halogen industry requirements).